tcl9876/visual-vae/README.md

 ## Sampling

 To sample from our pretrained models, you should first download them using the links from the Pretrained Models section below.
 In these examples, we assume you've downloaded the relevant model files into the directory "./models".
-The correct model config will be loaded if you specify the correct ``--config`` path.

 To create an $8 \times 8$ grid of CIFAR-10 samples: